ericjeker/sfml-sandbox-004-particles/README.md

 ## To Do

-- [ ] The code in the ParticleEmitter::Emit() function doesn't yet respect the emission rate
 - [ ] Improve the randomization; it's currently uniform, using Gaussian/normal and/or Perlin noise
 - [ ] Allow effects like color transitions, size/scale, alpha fading
 - [ ] Add texture support, currently the ParticleSystem only supports points